-Overweight and obesity are major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases, and cancer.
+Overweight and obesity are major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer.
 Globally, there were more than 1.9 billion adults aged 18 years and older who were overweight in 2016, and of these over 650 million were obese.

 OECD countries have implemented a range of public health policies in recent years to try to slow the obesity epidemic.
 These include food labelling measures, using social media and new technologies for public health promotion, and taxation policies to raise the price of foods that are high in salt, fat or sugar.

 Harmful alcohol use is a leading cause of death and disability worldwide, particularly in adults of working age.
-Globally, 3.3 million deaths result from harmful alcohol use each year, representing 5.9% of all deaths.
+Globally, 3 million deaths result from harmful alcohol use each year, representing 5.3% of all deaths.
 There is a causal relationship between harmful use of alcohol and a range of mental and behavioural disorders, non-communicable diseases and injuries.

-There are already many policies which target harmful use of alcohol: some target heavy drinkers, while others cover whole populations.
+There are already many policies that target harmful use of alcohol: some target heavy drinkers, while others cover whole populations.
 All OECD countries apply taxes to alcoholic beverages, but the level of tax varies across countries.
 New forms of fiscal policies are being implemented such as minimum pricing of one unit of alcohol in Scotland.
 Regulations on advertising alcoholic products have been set up, and all OECD countries have set legal limits for driving under the influence of alcohol.
 Countries have also implemented health promotion campaigns, school-based and workplace interventions, and interventions in primary care.

 About this data

 The proportion of daily smokers is defined as the percentage of the population aged 15 years and over who report tobacco smoking every day.
 Other forms of smokeless tobacco products, such as snuff in Sweden, are not taken into account.
 This indicator is more representative of the smoking population than the average number of cigarettes smoked per day, as the act of smoking is more determining than the quantity.
 Most countries report data for the population ages 15+, but there are some exceptions.
 International comparability may be affected by a lack of standardisation in the measurement of smoking habits in health interview surveys across OECD countries.

 Overweight and obesity are defined as excessive weight presenting health risks because of the high proportion of body fat.
 The most frequently used measure is based on the body mass index (BMI), which is a single number that evaluates an individual's weight in relation to height (weight/height², with weight in kilograms and height in metres).
 Based on the WHO classification, adults over age 18 with a BMI greater than or equal to 25 are defined as overweight, and those with a BMI greater than or equal to 30 as obese.
 Most countries report data for the population aged 15+, but there are some exceptions.
-Overweight and obesity rates can be assessed through self-reported estimates of height and weight derived from population-based health interview surveys, or measured estimates derived from health examinations (which we have used here).
+Rates of overweight and obesity can be assessed through self-reported estimates of height and weight derived from population-based health interview surveys, or measured estimates derived from health examinations (which we have used here).
 Estimates from health examinations are generally higher and more reliable than from health interviews.

 Recorded alcohol consumption is defined as annual sales of pure alcohol in litres per person aged 15 years and over.
 Most countries report data for the population aged 15+, but there are some exceptions.
-The methodology to convert alcohol drinks to pure alcohol may differ across countries.
+The methodology to convert alcoholic drinks to pure alcohol may differ across countries.
 Official statistics do not include unrecorded alcohol consumption, such as home production.
 In some countries, national sales do not accurately reflect actual consumption by residents, since purchases by non-residents may create a significant gap between national sales and consumption.